isabella-recine/Techcatalyst-de-Isabella/Week 5- Mini Project/ETL PRocess.md

 spark.conf.set("fs.s3a.secret.key","SECRET KEY")
 ```

-Once the files where in databricks
+Once the files where in databricks, I started the transformation process.
+This process involved me seelcting columns, transforming data types, creating new columns, and putting certain columns into new tables for further analysis.
+After the trasnformations, I sent the new tables into S3 parquet files using the same addess and secret key I used to pull the data from S3.

 ### SQL Querying
 Here are the DDl scripes I used in Snowflake to further query the data and verify the results: